IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 This setting can be overruled with VM argument ``pv.numberofcharacteristics``

-.. _:PVNumberOfConsecutiveDigitsAllowed
+.. _:PVNumberOfConsecutiveDigitsAllowed:

 :PVNumberOfConsecutiveDigitsAllowed
 +++++++++++++++++++++++++++++++++++

-By default, passwords can contain an unlimited number of digits in a row, but if your password policy specifies that only four digists in a row are allowed, for example, you can issue the following curl command:
+By default, passwords can contain an unlimited number of digits in a row.
+However, if your password policy specifies otherwise (e.g. only four digits in a row are allowed), then you can issue the following curl command to set the number of consecutive digits allowed (this example uses 4):

 ``curl -X PUT -d 4 http://localhost:8080/api/admin/settings/:PVNumberOfConsecutiveDigitsAllowed``